derekchiang/VDVC/README.md

 Because of the limits of JavaScript itself, some objects cannot be fully cloned, and therefore cannot be fully versioned.
 The manager object returned by `new()`, for example, is not fully version-able, because it makes use of [private members and privileged methods](http://javascript.crockford.com/private.html).

+Furthermore, VDVC appends an attribute "__id" to an object when it's called with `add()`, and appends "__commitId" when it's called with `commit()`.
+What this means is that, if you compare a previous version of an object returned by VDVC with the actual previous object, they might not be deeply equal, because of the two additional attributes.
+That said, this shouldn't matter in most scenarios.

 ## Roadmap

 These are not plans, but rather just possibilities.